How to become an intuitive eater in 4 steps

 A map that clients can follow so that they don’t get lost in the weeds of fuckit or binge eating.
 A map that showed them how to trust their bodies again after decades of roller-coaster weight cycling and during unexplained weight gain due to perimenopause.

 When you start Intuitive Eating, you probably want to know if you’ll lose weight.
 How long will it take to become an intuitive eater?
-If it will improve your health, decrease your hot flashes, give you more energy, and improve sleep.
-And what to do if you mess up?
+It will improve your health, decrease your hot flashes, give you more energy, and improve sleep.
+And what do you do if you mess up?

 To answer those questions, I created a map of the stages of Intuitive Eating that I’ve used to support clients over the years – especially women in midlife.